JiaweiZhuang/old_cloud_GC/README.md

 (Optional) If you are a student, checkout the $100 credit for AWS cloud computing: <br />
 https://aws.amazon.com/education/ <br />
-I haven't used up my credit for after playing with EC2 for several months, so haven't actually paid any money to it :)
+I haven't used up my credit for after playing with EC2 for several months, so haven't actually paid any money to them :)

 Simply choose the basic plan when you encounter this page:
 <img src="img/3.png" width="480">